 - The Godley Resort Restaurant

 We absolutely loved our stay at Peppers Bluewater Resort and were all quite sad when we had to pack up to leave.
 I loved how close our apartment was to the Lake, a very short walk down to the water’s edge, perfect for taking in the sunrise and exploring on foot.
-I also loved how much space we had, with enough room for everyone to feel comfortable and enjoy themselves, while still providing us everything we needed to have an enjoyable and luxurious stay.
+I also loved how much space we had, with enough room for everyone to feel comfortable and enjoy themselves, while still providing us with everything we needed to have an enjoyable and luxurious stay.

-The Resort offers options for hotel rooms through to three bedroom villas, so there really is something for everyone.
+The Resort offers options for hotel rooms through to three-bedroom villas, so there really is something for everyone.
 It’s the perfect base for anyone looking to escape for a couple’s getaway or find themselves a family-friendly spot.
 As a group of three, we relished the space and the way the apartment felt like our own slice of paradise, a home away from home.
 A wonderful resort in a beautiful location, Peppers Bluewater Resort was a real highlight for us and I would be more than happy to stay there again and recommend it to my family and friends.

 Phoebe is a travel writer and photographer with a love for storytelling and making people laugh.
 Matt is a videographer and photographer with a passion for the great outdoors and big adventures.
 Together we inspire big adventures through our guides, videos, vlogs and photographs.
 Find out more about us here.